Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Introduction

 In Stage-1, we build a physically guided yet depth-free bokeh generator on top of a strong pretrained image-editing backbone~\cite{blackforestlabsFLUXKontext2025}.
-We unify sparse real focus–defocus pairs, in-the-wild defocused photographs with lens metadata, and synthetic bokeh renderings by mapping their defocus level to a single thin-lens-derived control scalar that measures effective bokeh strength~\cite{Fortes2025BokehDiffusion}.
+We unify sparse real focus–defocus pairs, in-the-wild defocused photographs with lens metadata, and synthetic bokeh renderings by mapping their defocus level to a single thin-lens-derived control scalar that measures effective bokeh strength~\cite{fortes2025bokeh}.
 Conditioned on this scalar, Stage-1 produces from a single sharp input a compact bokeh stack with multiple calibrated defocus levels, without requiring any depth map.
 In Stage-2, we feed the Stage-1 bokeh stack and the original sharp frame into a discriminative monocular depth encoder.
-A lightweight defocus-aware aggregation module is inserted into the encoder to fuse features along the calibrated bokeh-strength axis, exposing depth-sensitive defocus variations while leaving the downstream decoder and metric head unchanged.
+A lightweight bokeh-aware aggregation module is inserted into the encoder to fuse features along the calibrated bokeh-strength axis, exposing depth-sensitive defocus variations while leaving the downstream decoder and metric head unchanged.
 This design lets us plug \ours into strong monocular depth foundations and turn synthetic defocus cues into consistent gains in metric accuracy and physical consistency.
-We summarize our main contributions as follows: \begin{itemize} \item We design a bokeh renderer on top of powerful pretrained image editing backbone.
-Through a unified real and synthetic data pipeline and bokeh-conditioned adapters, Stage-1 generates reliable multi-strength bokeh stacks without using any depth map. \item We introduce a defocus-aware module that can be plugged into diverse monocular depth estimators.
+We summarize our contributions as follows:

+\begin{itemize} \item We design a bokeh renderer on top of powerful pretrained image editing backbone.
+Through a unified real and synthetic data pipeline and bokeh-conditioned adapters, Stage-1 generates reliable multi-strength bokeh stacks without using any depth map. \item We introduce a defocus-aware module that can be plugged into diverse monocular metric depth estimators.
 Given an input image and synthetic bokeh stack, it exposes stable defocus cues that enhance depth estimation. \item We show that combining Stage-1 and Stage-2 yields the \oursbf framework, which improves visual fidelity over depth-map-based bokeh pipelines and consistently boosts the metric performance of strong monocular depth models across challenging indoor and outdoor scenes. \end{itemize}